krakxn/hardhat-starter-kit/README.md

 ![WARNING](https://via.placeholder.com/15/f03c15/000000?text=+) **WARNING** ![WARNING](https://via.placeholder.com/15/f03c15/000000?text=+)

-When developing, it's best practice to use a Metamask that isn't associated with any real money.
-A good way to do this is to make a new browser profile (on Chrome, Brave, Firefox, etc) and install Metamask on that brower, and never send this wallet money.
+When developing, it's best practice to use a MetaMask that isn't associated with any real money.
+A good way to do this is to make a new browser profile (on Chrome, Brave, Firefox, etc) and install MetaMask on that brower, and never send this wallet money.

-Don't commit and push any changes to .env files that may contain sensitive information, such as a private key!
+Don't commit and push any changes to `.env` files that may contain sensitive information, such as a private key!
 If this information reaches a public GitHub repository, someone can use it to check if you have any Mainnet funds in that wallet address, and steal them!

 `.env` example:
 ```